cartesi/rollups-contracts/onchain/rollups/.changeset/silly-islands-end.md

 -   Modified the `executeVoucher` function:

+    -   Renamed it as `executeOutput`.
     -   Errors raised by low-level calls are bubbled up.
     -   Changed the type of the `proof` parameter to `OutputValidityProof`.
     -   Removed the boolean return value.

 -   Modified the `validateNotice` function:

+    -   Renamed it as `validateOutput`.
     -   Changed type of the `proof` parameter to `OutputValidityProof`.
     -   Removed the boolean return value.

 -   Modified the `VoucherExecuted` event:

+    -   Renamed it as `OutputExecuted`.
     -   Split the `voucherId` parameter into `inputIndex` and `outputIndexWithinInput` parameters.

+-   Modified the `wasVoucherExecuted` function:

+    -   Renamed it as `wasOutputExecuted`.

 -   Added a `getInputBox` function.